 We cannot assure you that this is the exact price, please remember this is just an estimate price.
-In total, dental implants Albany clinic are approximately $3990.00.
+In total, single tooth dental implants are approximately $3990.00.
 Stage one of Implant is placement $1790.00, stage 2 of exposure is approximately $350.00 and stage 3 is approximately $ 1850.00.

 Yes, we want to take away the hassle of paying for your dental fees.
 We have partnered with AfterPay and PrettyPenny.

 Pretty Penny Finance is a specialised dental payment plan provider focused on assisting you to obtain a personal loan for your dental procedure.

 Every case depends on every patient as no case is the same.
 We also offer free dental implants consultations.
 In cases such as All-On-4 Dental Implants, the procedure may require multiple visits.